Disaster Manual: Section 6 - Employer/Employee Issues

 Q. 6-3 What is Disaster Unemployment Assistance, or DUA?

-DUA provides financial assistance to individuals whose employment or self-employment has been lost or interrupted as a direct result of a major disaster as declared by the president of the United States, and are not eligible for regular unemployment insurance benefits under any state or federal law program (e.g., self-employed individuals or individuals unavailable to work due to an injury that is the direct result of the disaster).
+DUA provides financial assistance to you if your employment or self-employment has been lost or interrupted as a direct result of a major disaster as declared by the president of the United States and you are not eligible for regular unemployment insurance benefits under the TWC’s unemployment compensation program (for example, you are self-employed or you are unavailable to work due to an injury that is the direct result of the disaster).
 While DUA is a federal program, it is administered by states as agents of the federal government.
 42 U.S.C. § 5177.

 Q. 6-4 How do I qualify for Disaster Unemployment Assistance?

-- establish that the work or self-employment that they can no longer perform was their primary source of income.
+3. establish that the work or self-employment you can no longer perform was your primary source of income.

 Disaster Unemployment Assistance for Noncitizens: